mactul/powermake/tutorials/01-first-powermake/README.md

 ## File hierarchy

-We will create a very very small project that look like this:
+We will create a very small project that look like this:

 ```
 - my_project